 All students will receive their music at the first rehearsal on the Friday night of the festival.

-Festival information for 2020 will be released soon – click here to view the concert schedule from January 2019.
-Students will know their specific performance times once they have been placed into ensembles on Friday afternoon, Jan 17.
+Students will know their specific performance times once they have been placed into ensembles on Friday evening of the festival.
+Concert times are available here.

-To accommodate students traveling with their schools from out of town, the Hampton Inn on the Plaza will offer a discounted rate to those participating in the festival of $128.00 per night.
+To accommodate students traveling with their schools from out of town, the Hampton Inn on the Plaza will offer a discounted rate to those participating in the festival.

 Please note: the festival does not provide chaperones for students staying in hotels, and does not provide transportation.

 The students will have constant chaperoning while on campus.
 Chaperones include UMKC Faculty, graduate assistants, and current Conservatory students.
 Most have public school teaching experience and all have worked with similar events and have chaperoning experience.
-Student safety is our top priority so each chaperone will have passed a criminal background check.
+Student safety is our top priority so each chaperone will have passed a criminal background check and additional training.

 Students arriving in personally owned vehicles will not be permitted to drive while at the Festival.
 This is a University policy and will be strictly enforced.
 Please note that fees may apply for parking – participants are responsible for any parking fees they may incur.
 See Parking for more information.